If you’re planning on adding onions to your vegetable garden, that’s a good idea. Many beginner gardeners find them easy to grow.

 Storing

-Store onions in dry and cool locations.
-If too moist or warm, resprouting can occur.
+Store onions in a dry, cool place.
+If they are too moist or warm, resprouting can occur.

-Mesh bags, bushel baskets, or cardboard boxes with holes provide the best storage to keep them dry and cool for the short term.
+Mesh bags, bushel baskets, or cardboard boxes with holes provide the best short-term storage to keep them dry and cool.

-However, keep in mind that onions will only last about seven to ten days before thoroughly drying out or resprouting even in the best conditions.
+However, keep in mind that onions will only last about 7 to 10 days before thoroughly drying out or resprouting, even under the best conditions.

 Takeaway